How an Alimony Lawyer Can Help You

 When you obtained a divorce, your alimony or child support award may have been reached by agreement between you and your former spouse.
 If you could not agree, the award may have been ordered by a court.
 When your life circumstances change, regardless of how your support arrangement was made, a change in alimony or child support payments may be necessary as well.

-Because any modification to an alimony or child support order will affect your ability to provide for your family, it is crucial to have an attorney’s help when seeking modification of alimony or child support orders.
+Because any modification to an alimony or child support order will affect your ability to provide for your family, it is crucial to have an alimony lawyer’s help when seeking modification of alimony or child support orders.

 Modification of Alimony